-Abbreviations and field-specific jargon should be avoided.
+Abbreviations and field-specific jargon should be avoided in the proposal.
 The research proposal is scientifically grounded by referring to the most important prior studies supporting the proposal.

-A brief research proposal includes at least the following information:
+A concise research proposal includes at least the following information:

-The assessment must weigh up potential adverse effects and inconveniences caused by study participation to animals or animal owners in relation to the desired knowledge value of the study and potential benefits for participating animals.
+The assessment must weigh up potential negative effects and harm caused by study participation to animals or animal owners in relation to the desired knowledge value of the study and potential benefits for participating animals.

 Study ethics can be reviewed also from wider perspectives, for example from the perspective of society or environmental protection.

 How will the study observe the 3R principle (Replacement, Reduction, Refinement)?
 Why will the study be conducted on animals and the species/breed in question?
-How is the number of required animals justified?
-How are the risks and adverse effects caused by the study minimised?
+How is the required number of animals justified?
+How are risks and discomforts caused by the study minimised?
 Why is the research design in its entirety the best option for obtaining the desired results?

 What are the primary inclusion and exclusion criteria for individual animals?
 Are there special groups, such as newborn, old or sick animals, or rare species, among the study participants?